pyx-industries/julee/docs/ADRs/002-doctrine-test-architecture.md

 ### Negative

 1. **Rigidity**: Less flexibility than a permissive framework
-2. **Learning curve**: Developers must understand Clean Architecture concepts
+2. **Learning curve**: Developers must learn Clean Architecture concepts as they work with the framework and enforced doctrine.

 ### Neutral